dettonville/dettonville.org/content/documentation/ide-support.md

 ### Editing Support

-There are no plans of special editing support for MapStruct mappers in NetBeans that we know of, yet.
+There are no plans of special editing support for Dettonville mappers in NetBeans that we know of, yet.
 But we'd love to see one!